 The Causes and Effects of Drug Addiction

 To understand the root causes of addiction, it’s important to understand how the use of illicit drugs affects the brain.
 The brain has a natural system for identifying and reinforcing positive experiences.
-When you eat a delicious meal, spend intimate time with someone you love or curl up in a warm blanket on a cold night, your brain rewards you by releasing chemicals that make you feel good.
-Dopamine is one of the most powerful neurotransmitters in this natural reward circuit, creating sensations of pleasure and well-being when you do something that’s good for your body.
-Repeating these experiences reinforces the behavior by teaching your brain to expect those pleasant sensations.
+When a person eats a delicious meal, spends intimate time with a loved one, or curls up in a warm blanket on a cold night, the brain rewards the behavior by releasing feel-good chemicals like dopamine.
+Repeating these experiences reinforces the behavior by teaching the brain to expect those pleasant sensations.

 Addictive drugs interfere with the brain’s natural reward circuitry by stimulating the release of dopamine.
-Drugs like heroin, oxycodone or cocaine trigger the production of the same chemicals that reward you for positive, healthy activities like eating, making love or exercising.
+Drugs like heroin, oxycodone or cocaine trigger the production of the same chemicals that reward positive, healthy activities like eating or exercising.
 Research from Harvard University shows that repeated use of addictive drugs creates powerful memories of pleasure.
 The persistence of these drug-related memories makes it hard for addicts to recover without intensive, professional treatment.

-Repeated drug use affects the frontal cortex of the brain, which is responsible for judgment, reasoning and impulse control.
+Repeated drug use affects the portions of the brain responsible for judgment, reasoning and impulse control.
 The addicted brain is driven to seek and use drugs, in spite of the known consequences.
-The addict is no longer capable of controlling when, where and how much of the drug he will use.
-When he attempts to stop using or cut back on the drug, the brain responds by going into withdrawal, a state characterized by intense cravings, and obsessive thoughts about getting and using the drug.
-A lack of dopamine can cause depression and anxiety, which trigger a compulsive need to go back to using in order to feel better.
+The addict is no longer capable of controlling when, where and how much of the drug is used.
+When attempts to stop using take place, the brain responds by going into withdrawal, a state characterized by intense cravings and obsessive thoughts about getting and using the drug.
+At the same time, a lack of dopamine can cause depression and anxiety, which trigger a compulsive need to go back to using in order to feel better.